edysfy/Group_website/process/evalSect.md

 If I clicked on your Edgware Earthquake post, how could I support you?
 This is where you make the jump from raising awareness, to going further

-### Reflect on the working practices of your group, how well they did or did not work, e.g, management of issues, communication, Agile (etc).
+<a name="working"></a>
+# a)Reflection on Working Practices

+- How well did the working practises of our group work...
+- management of issues
+- communication
+- Agile

 Taken as a whole, we worked quite effectively as team, with the clear team roles and constant communication over discord helping greatly in facilitating collaboration and continuous integration, as we were very quickly able to discuss issues and solutions, and delegate who should should be tasked with implementing those solutions.